 Other Alternative Notations vs WYSIWYP for Beginners

-The major exception to the rule is Klavarskribo which is only one that has succeeded in attracting a wide audience (Klavarskribo).
+The major exception to the rule is Klavarskribo which is the only one that has succeeded in attracting a significant audience.
+It has consistent octaves, maps to the keyboard, addresses rhythm issues, and has an inventory of sheet music available.

-Klavarskribo solves the three main challenges with Traditional notation.
+The Klavarskribo design solves the three main challenges with traditional notation.
 Its staff lines represent the black keys of the keyboard and the spaces in between represent the white keys.
 Thus, like the keyboard, every octave is consistent.
 Since there are staff positions to explicitly define all twelve degrees of the chromatic scale, there is no need for key signatures to implicitly define sharps and flats.
-In stark contrast to Traditional Notation’s horizontal timeline, the Klavar time dimension is vertical.
-This permits the sheet music page on the piano stand to line up visually with the keyboard.
-Note duration is indicated by the placement of noteheads on a true timeline.
-Each element of the design is intuitive and easy to read although obviously targets keyboard players.

-However, it is my opinion that Klavarskribo’s vertical timeline orientation is a barrier to its wider acceptance.
+However, as effective as it is, it is my opinion that Klavarskribo has two barriers for many students.
+One is its vertical timeline orientation.
 In the domains of math and engineering, a timeline is usually depicted horizontally from left to right.
-And Western cultures read text likewise.
-In addition, people tend to think of tones as going up and down, not side to side.
-Due to Klavarskribo's chromatic staff the sheet music can be quite wide for scores with increasing numbers of octaves.
-I believe this leads to a confusing number of staff lines to interpret by a beginner.
+And Western cultures read text left to right.
+Thus, vertical orientation is less suitable for displaying lyrics.
+In addition, people tend to visualize tones as going up and down, not side to side.

 To date, it is the only Alternative Notation to be adopted by a significant audience (over 10,000 mainly in the Netherlands and Northern Europe).
 But the story of Klavarskribo is proof that with great dedication, promotion, and financing (or I hope, by enthusiastic volunteerism), an alternative notation project can be successful.
 And the three essential elements for project success are: